trubrics/trubrics-sdk/README.md

 )
 ```

+## Collect user feedback from a React.js app

+We have developed an [example](https://github.com/trubrics/trubrics-sdk/blob/main/examples/feedback/react_js) showing how you can collect feedback from a React app.

 ## Why should you monitor usage of your models?

 - **🚨 Identify bugs** - users are constantly running inference on your models, and may be more likely to find bugs than your ML monitoring system